 How Many Jackets is Too Many?

-I normally have 3 jackets in rotation and I prefer textile jackets.
+I normally have 3 jackets in rotation and I prefer textile jackets for my women’s motorcycle wear.
 I like the versatility of textile and the fact that they’re available in a wide variety of colours, sizes, and styles.
 The price range for a good textile jacket can vary widely, depending on the features in the jacket.
 A textile jacket can be a great choice for a long weekend getaway, as they are so versatile!

 I like to get multi-purpose jackets that can be worn in 2 different seasons.
 Jacket manufacturers like to advertise jackets that can be worn in 3 seasons but my experience suggests that the third season (usually late fall/winter) isn’t very comfortable!

 Look for a jacket that has a removable thermal liner and zips that can be opened for airflow when it’s warmer out in late Spring or early Summer.